Updated on: December 1, 2022

 The one thing I don’t like about McAfee is its password manager.
 Total Protection only includes a limited version of True Key — not only is True Key not very good, but you also don’t even get the full version.
 If you’re looking for an internet security suite with a really good password manager, take a look at our top 5 antiviruses with a password manager.

-That said, with plans starting at $39.99 / year, McAfee is cheap enough that even if you buy a separate password manager, it’s one of the best value packages out there.
+With plans starting at $39.99 / year, McAfee is one of the most affordable options on this list.
+In fact, it’s cheap enough that even if you buy a separate password manager, it’s still one of the best value packages out there.
+Plus, it’s one of the only antiviruses on the market to offer coverage for an unlimited number of devices.

 McAfee Total Protection is an excellent antivirus package that is particularly great at securing Wi-Fi networks.
 It comes with additional tools like a VPN, a file shredder, and even identity theft protection in some countries.
 The Premium plan is one of the best value family antiviruses on the market, covering an unlimited number of devices for a low price.
 All McAfee plans are protected by a 30-day money-back guarantee.